 - a.
 Existing owner-occupied, single-family, residential properties containing one dwelling unit. - b.
-Manufactured housing is eligible when such housing constitutes part of the community's permanent housing stock (24 CFR 570.202 (a)(5)). - c.
-Property must be located in one of the participating municipalities of the Dane County Urban Consortium. - d.
-The assessed value of the property may not exceed 95 percent of the median purchase price of a single-family house for Dane County as published by HUD.
+Manufactured housing is eligible when such housing constitutes part of the community's permanent housing stock.
+(24 CFR 570.202 (a) (5)).

+- c.
+Property must be located in one of the 55 participating municipalities of the Dane County Urban County Consortium. - d.
+Total debt secured by the property, including the CDBG-funded loan, cannot exceed 95% of the after rehabilitation value of the property. - e.
+An appraisal is required. - f.
+The after-rehabilitation value of the property may not exceed \$223,250.